yartsun/vue-brouter/docs/guide/advanced/data-fetching.md

 When using this approach, we navigate and render the incoming component immediately, and fetch data in the component's `created` hook.
 It gives us the opportunity to display a loading state while the data is being fetched over the network, and we can also handle loading differently for each view.

-Let's assume we have a `Post` component that needs to fetch the data for a post based on `$route.params.id`:
+Let's assume we have a `Post` component that needs to fetch the data for a post based on `$bRoute.params.id`:

 ``` html
 <template>